STEllAR-GROUP/rostam-docs/cluster/software.md

 module unload hwloc    # undoes changes made by load
 ```

 The module system does more, however.
-When you load a given module, the module system can automatically replace or deactivate confilicing modules to ensure the packages you have loaded are compatible with each other.
+When you load a given module, the module system can automatically replace or deactivate conflicting modules to ensure the packages you have loaded are compatible with each other.
 In the example below, the module system automatically unloads one compiler when you load another, It also reloads the dependent library when available:

 ```bash
 $ module load gcc/9.3.0